QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ## Data Acquisition

-We will use `wbgapi`, and Pandas `datareader` to retrieve data throughout this lecture.
+We will use `wbgapi`, and `pandas_datareader` to retrieve data throughout this lecture.

-They help us speed up the query since we do not need to handle the raw JSON files.
+They help us speed up the query since we do not need to handle the tedious raw results from the API.

-So let's explore how to query data together.
+So let's explore how to query data first.

 We can use `wb.series.info` with parameter `q` to query available data from the World Bank.